RuthlessBoi/Onyx/Design.md

  - X - `Function[<T...>]` - a type for encapsulation of functions or lambdas

 ##### Internal types
- - `void` - a zero-return type; like any C-like language
+ - `void` - a no-return type; like any C-like language
  - `error` as `?` - a type returned by an errored expression

 ##### Built-in types